Skip to main content

 199Hs

-• Requires prior completion of all required lower-division astronomy courses, nine upper-division astronomy courses, and a GPA of at least 3.30 in the astronomy major.
+• Requires prior completion of all required lower-division astronomy courses, nine upper-division astronomy courses, and a GPA of at least 3.30 in the astronomy major to recieve honors distinction.

 Graduate Courses